 Preregistered Analyses

 In each analysis, to determine whether EC effects emerged in the absence of contingency awareness/recollective memory, we first excluded participants who were scored as ‘aware’ according to an awareness exclusion criterion, and then computed an EC effect size (Hedges’ g) for each site from the mean and standard deviation of the self-reported preference score.
 Thereafter we meta-analyzed these effect sizes using an alpha value of 0.05 (two-sided).
 Although all labs used similar materials, they may nevertheless differ in the translation of materials, selection of stimuli, or characteristics of the samples.
-In order to account for this within the analyses, we employed random effects meta-analysis models with a random intercept for data collection site.
+In order to account for this within the analyses, we employed random effects meta-analysis models.
 All analyses were conducted using the R package ‘metafor’ (Viechtbauer, 2010) and used Restricted Maximum Likelihood estimation.

 EC effects in the absence of contingency awareness/recollective memory.